Macmillan Cancer Information & Support Centre

 On this page:

-The Macmillan Information and Support Centre at St George’s Hospital provides free, confidential information and support for anyone affected by cancer.
+The Macmillan Cancer Information & Support Centre at St George’s Hospital provides free, confidential information and support for anyone affected by cancer.

-Whether you are living with or after cancer, are a family member or friend of someone with cancer, we are here to support you.
-We offer access to good quality information, and emotional and practical support.
+Whether you are living with or beyond cancer, or you are a loved one or a friend of someone with cancer we are here for you.

 What do we offer?